Warning against fraudulent internet recruitment activities

 Our attention has been drawn to the fraudulent activities of persons posing as recruitment agencies or GSK employees.
 The fraud involves sending people a request for personal information, making job offers and/or extorting fees for recruitment-related accommodation or preparation sessions ahead of an interview or assessment centre.

 We would like to make it clear that GSK never requires candidates to make payment during a recruitment process.
-If you receive a genuine job offer of a job with us, whether the offer is made directly by us or through an agency, you will not be required to pay any money towards administration fees.
+If you receive a genuine job offer from us, whether the offer is made directly by GSK or through an agency, you will not be required to pay any money towards administration fees.
 We also recommend that you do not disclose personal or financial details to anyone you do not know.

 Spot the signs of a fraudulent communication